-Write an ARM program to verify a UPC code to check the check digit in ARM assembly language using Keil assignment solution.
+Write an ARM assignment program to verify a UPC code to check the check digit in ARM assembly language using Keil assignment solution.

 Requirements and Specifications